kuiperzone/PupNet-Deploy/README.md

     <img src="Media/Screenie-StartMenu.png" style="width:40%;max-width:800px;"/>
 </p>

-Moreover, there is a "Command Prompt" option to launch a dedicated Console windows, as described above.
+Moreover, there is a "Command Prompt" option to launch a dedicated command window, as described above.

 ## Creating New PupNet Project Files ##